 - I am incentivized to accept guest posts from financial professionals who advertise with me more frequently than those who do not, although the only “sponsored posts” this site has ever run are those by the five platinum scholarship sponsors each year (and 100% of that revenue goes to the scholarship recipients.)

 - I am incentivized to recommend you refinance your student loans when perhaps it would not be a good move for you (which is awfully rare if you’re not going for PSLF.)

-- I am incentivized to recommend you seek out professional help with insurance, financial planning, investment management, student loan advice, purchasing and selling real estate, negotiating contracts, and preparing your taxes when perhaps you may be able to do that on your own.
+- I am incentivized to recommend you seek out professional help with insurance, financial planning, investment management, student loan advice, purchasing and selling real estate, negotiating contracts, borrowing a practice loan, and preparing your taxes when perhaps you may be able to do that on your own.

-- I am incentivized to recommend alternative investments such as real estate and peer to peer Loans over boring index funds at Vanguard (this is a surprisingly minor conflict of interest).
+- I am incentivized to recommend alternative investments such as real estate over boring index funds.

 - I am incentivized to accept advertisers who do not meet my high standards for recommendation to friends and family.

 - I am incentivized to recommend a fee-only advisor who charges AUM fees when a flat fee advisor may be less expensive.

 - I am incentivized to recommend you use a physician mortgage loan over a conventional one.